TejasRaghuram/TejasRaghuram/README.md

 # Hi there! 👋

-I'm Tejas Raghuram, an undergraduate student at [Northeastern University](https://www.northeastern.edu/), passionate about the world of **computer science** and **software development**.
+I'm Tejas Raghuram, an undergraduate student at the [University of Illinois Urbana-Champaign](https://illinois.edu), passionate about the world of **computer science** and **software development**.
 My areas of interest include:

 - 🌐 **Website Design**
 - ⚛️ **Quantum Computing**